ChainSafe/forest/docs/docs/developers/guides/database_migrations.md

 If migration succeeds and the checks are passing, the database is atomically renamed to `<DATA_DIR>/<NETWORK>/paritydb-vX.Y.Z` and the daemon is started.
-If the checks are not passing, the migration is cancelled, and we start the daemon under a new database.
+If the checks are not passing, the migration is canceled, and we start the daemon under a new database.

 #### Scenario 3: DB exists and is the latest version